 Pregnancy hormones can make your veins stretch.
 This, together with the increased blood supply to your skin, can lead to varicose veins.

 Cramping in your legs?

-If you’re one of the unlucky ones getting rudely awoken by sudden sharp pains in your leg, try gently exercising your legs, ankles and feet during the day - and see if that prevents it.
+If you’re being kept awake at night by sudden sharp pains in your leg, try gently exercising your legs, ankles and feet during the day - and see if that prevents it.

 Are you suffering from a headache, indigestion or faintness?